-Why Piaggio built Gita, a cargo carrying robot, to follow in your footsteps
+Why Piaggio built Gita, a cargo-carrying robot, to follow in your footsteps

 Hoffman also said running Gita units indoors and out with select partners will help the company amass a database of location data that’s not available through resources like Google Maps today.
 It could lead to better navigation tools to help people get around sprawling structures like airports, campus buildings, parking lots and resorts.
 These are also places where the Gita could ostensibly alleviate workers and visitors from carrying a heavy load, whether that’s suitcases or tools.

 In the event that a rolling robot is not welcome inside, Piaggio built the Gita to be able to safely park outside.
-It has a a locking bay that requires a fingerprint scan, and a code to open it, and to start the robot.
+It has a locking bay that requires a fingerprint scan and a code to open it and start the robot.
 Hoffman said, “Gita is also covered with cameras, and sensors and always knows where it is.
 It’d be the dumbest thing in the world to try to steal or break into.”

-In the next six months, Piaggio Fast Forward plans to run pilot tests with Gita in different college campuses and towns in the US.
-The company is not thinking about delivering burritos or groceries, so much.
-It envisions the Gita assisting maintenance, gardening and custodial workers, and others who have to cart heavy things around to get their jobs done on a given day around resorts, senior living and school campuses, especially.Featured Image: Piaggio Fast Forward
+In the next six months, Piaggio Fast Forward plans to run pilot tests with Gita on different college campuses and in towns in the U.S. The company is not thinking about delivering burritos or groceries, so much.
+It envisions the Gita assisting maintenance, gardening and custodial workers, and others who must cart heavy things around to get their jobs done on a given day, especially at resorts, senior living and school campuses.Featured Image: Piaggio Fast Forward

 0